delos001/DS_Recipes/zSnips_Python/Regex/README.md

 | = matches either/or.
 Example x|y = will match either x or y

 {3}     - Exact Number
-{3,4}   - Range of Numbers (Minimum, Maximum) expect 3-4 counts of digits, or "places" {x}     - expect to see this amount of the preceding code.
+{1,3}   - Range of counts (Minimum, Maximum): expect 1-3 digits, or "places" {x}     - expect to see this amount of the preceding code.
 {x,y}   - expect to see this x-y amounts of the precedng code []      - range, or "variance"